odan/odan.github.io/_posts/2019-12-03-slim4-eloquent.md

 ## Usage

-Once the Capsule instance has been injected, you may use it like so:
+Once the connection instance has been injected, you may use it as follows:

 ### Query all rows